MenuPhoneSearch

 All shifts enabled ---- YES

-All alert shifts enabled for all properties ---- YES
+All Alert shifts enabled for all properties ---- YES

 Copied to “All Nodes”

-9.6.2 No Alerts whilst on Leave/Vacation
+9.6.2 No Alerts whilst on leave/vacation

 Contact enabled ---- NO

-9.6.3 Receive alert during working hours only
+9.6.3 Receive Alerts during working hours only

 Contact enabled ---- YES

-All shifts enabled ---- Shift 1 only
+Shifts enabled ---- Shift 1 only

 Copied to “Selected Nodes”

-9.6.5 Ignore CPU alerts out of business hours
+9.6.5 Ignore CPU Alerts out of business hours

 Contact enabled ---- YES